Signing a lease

 2. Health insurance card and number

-Section 9.0.0.1 of the Health Insurance Act stipulates that no one may be required to produce a health insurance card or eligibility card, except for purposes related to the dispensing of services or the provision of goods or resources in the field of health or social services.
+The health insurance card may only be required for purposes related to the dispensing of services or the provision of goods or resources in the field of health or social services.

 However, the holder of such a card may use it as identification and to validate their full name and date of birth.
 Collecting the health insurance card number is not necessary for such validation.